 The training of volunteer recreational divers to scientific specialties (marine biology or oceanology certifications) as organised by recreational diving agencies like CMAS or PADI is an added value.
 Aiming at the conscientisation of a broad public, it is a clear advantage for further participation to citizen science projects.

 ESDP is encouraging such training aiming at providing valuable data to scientific research.
-However, those “scientific specialities certifications” like marine biology, fresh water biology, oceanology or geology, …, are not qualifying the owner to be contracted and employed as a scientific diver as defined above.
+However, those “scientific specialties certifications” like marine biology, fresh water biology, oceanology or geology, …, are not qualifying the owner to be contracted and employed as a scientific diver as defined above.
+In CMAS (2000, doi: 10.5281/zenodo.7698377), it is specified that the CMAS’ specialty courses were intended for amateur and non-amateur divers.
+But in no case, for the non-amateur divers will these courses be a professional or administrative scientific recognition; this is an aspect that belongs to the academic or administrative institutions of each country.
+This fits with the view of CSD.